All Episodes

 This, folks, is outrageous.

-Eliminate corporate taxes or reduce them to 25%, whatever capital gains, personal tax cuts, any number of things, and I tell you, Wall Street to go nuts, and so would the private sector.
+Eliminate corporate taxes or reduce them to 25%, whatever capital gains, personal tax cuts, any number of things.

-He says it here.
+He says this here.

-Um, the challenge to this administration is to make sure that even as we're stabilizing the financial system, like coming up with more money to give people to pay their mortgage when they're out of work.
+The challenge of this administration is to make sure that even as we're stabilizing the financial system, like coming up with more money to give people to pay their mortgage when they're out of work, that's going to stabilize the financial system.

 We understand that the most important thing is are people able to find good jobs that pay good wages.